bhall2001/flyball-master-manual/tournament_schedule.md

 ###Overview

 Flyball Master version 1.0 does not create a Tournament schedule.
-The schedule must be imported from an external source.
+The schedule gets imported from an external source.
 The schedule import should be the first activity when setting up a new Tournament.

 This section details the process to import a schedule, the format needed, and steps to take after the import is complete.

 ###Schedule Import

-Flyball Master allows a schedule to be imported from a comma separated value file (CSV).
+Flyball Master allows a schedule importing from a comma separated value file (CSV).
 The format of the file is critical.

-###Naming Conventions

-Club Abbreviation: Short 2-4 characters in ALL CAPS representing an abbreviation of a team's club.
-For data import, there **MUST** be a <space> after the Club abbreviation.
-Example: MC - Short for the club Mass Chaos

-Division: 2 Characters ONLY.
-The first character must be an R, O, M or V. The second character must be a number from 1-9.
-Example: R1 - Regular 1

 ### Import File Format